-American Cruise Lines' new paddlewheeler, the American Eagle, was christened April 25 in a ceremony held on the bow of the ship, featuring godmother Cheryl Landrieu, wife of New Orleans Mayor Mitch Landrieu.
+American Cruise Lines new paddlewheeler, the American Eagle (later to be renamed Queen of the Mississippi), was christened April 25 in a ceremony held on the bow of the ship, featuring godmother Cheryl Landrieu, wife of New Orleans Mayor Mitch Landrieu.

 As guests watched from ship's forward decks, there were speeches from Mr. Landrieu and Charles Robertson (American Cruise Lines CEO), as well as an a cappella concert by the local trio Victory Belles.